Akiko Kuji: Biography

-In 2013 she entered the entertainment industry.
+In 2013, she entered the entertainment industry.
 In March 2014, she was selected in the Asahi Kasei Group Campaign Model 2014.
 There was PR work from Ōshū city after this.
 In July, she debuted as an actress in a television drama in Kin Kyori Renai: Season Zero.
 In August she was selected in the Grand Prix at the 45th non-no model audition and became a magazine exclusive model from the November 2014 issue until April 2017.
 Until she graduated from college she belonged to Illume (Incent).

-In April 2017 she joined Fuji Television as an announcer.
+In April 2017, she joined Fuji Television as an announcer.

 On 30 April 2022, she officially left Fuji Television as an announcer.
-On 1 May, she became an freelance announcer.
+On 1 May 2022, she became a freelance announcer.
 She also made a comeback to entertainment industry as a fashion model, tarento, and actress.
-She rejoined with her agency during college era to Incent.
+She rejoined her agency, Incent during college.

 Personal life

-Kuji is familiar with English from a young age due to the influence of her mother who was a high school teacher in English.
+Kuji has been familiar with English from a young age due to the influence of her mother, who used to teach English in high school.

-On 26 May 2022, Kuji announced her engagement to professional basketball player Yuta Watanabe.
-At the same time, they announced their marriage.
+On 26 May 2022, she announced her marriage to professional NBA player Yuta Watanabe.